mdn/content/files/en-us/learn_web_development/extensions/server-side/django/index.md

 ## Assessments

-The following assessment will test your understanding of how to create a website using Django, as described in the guides listed above.
+The following assessment will test your understanding of how to create a website using Django, as described in the tutorials listed above.

 - [DIY Django mini blog](/en-US/docs/Learn_web_development/Extensions/Server-side/Django/django_assessment_blog)
   - : In this assessment you'll use some of the knowledge you've learned from this module to create your own blog.